 What Do You Do If You Have Back Pain After a Car Accident?

 Adrenaline is a real thing, and in the moment, the severity of your injuries may not be apparent.
 It can take days, weeks, months, or even years for back pain after a car accident to really set in.
-There are steps you should take to ensure your legal right to compensation if you have back pain after a car accident.
+There are steps you should take to ensure your legal right to compensation if your back hurts after a car accident in Ohio.

 Seek Medical Attention